errbit-ng/errbit-ng/MIGRATION.md

 8. Add default rails health check at `/up`.
 9. Drop `/health/readiness` in favor `/up`.
 10. Drop `/health/liveness` in favor `/up`.
+11. Remove `ERRBIT_PROTOCOL` env.
+Errbit-NG should always run behind reverse-proxy with HTTPS support.
+12. Remove `ERRBIT_PORT` env.
+Errbit-NG always enforce HTTPS.
+So, you can't set port.
+It is already 443 and can't be changed.
+13. Remove `ERRBIT_ENFORCE_SSL` env.
+This is new default behaviour.

 Deprecations: